rawat248/contactManagementApp/README.md

 - Contact Management: You can add, delete, and edit contacts.
 Contacts are stored with details like First Name, Last Name, and Status.

-- Line Chart: You can view a line chart that displays data over time, giving insights into your contact management trends.
+- Line Chart: You can view a line chart that displays data .

-- Map View: You can view a map that displays the geographical locations of your contact
+- Map View: You can view a map that displays the geographical locations of country.

 ## Technologies Used